dgroomes/java-columnar-query-engine/README.md

 * [ ] Create a parallel query engine.
 Parallelization would be cool, and it's just a natural thing to do with data workloads like this.
-* [ ] Package `query-engine` as a non-special implementation of `query-api`. `query-engine` is a "serial, indices-tracking query execution strategy" that implements the main query API.
+* [ ] IN PROGRESS Re-package `query-engine`.
+I want a `data-engine` module which is an API implemented by `query-engine`. `query-engine` is a "serial, indices-tracking query execution strategy" that implements the main database API.
 The overarching query API is this method signature:
   `QueryResult match(Query query, Table table)`.
 There can be multiple different query engine implementations, like a parallel one, one that tracks statistics and has heuristics, one for readability and trying new features.
 I think creating more layers of abstraction within `query-engine` to accommodate different behavior will not scale well.
 It's ok to just re-implement some things for the sake of decoupling, interpretability, execution speed, and development speed.
 Thinking more widely, I even want to just use SQLite, DuckDB etc as a form of a "query engine" and be able to benchmark the same workload between my query engine (and in-memory column model).
+   * IN PROGRESS Create `data-engine` (it is purposely not called "database" because it is far from a database.
+A database supports writes and is durable and has more features.
+This is more like a "query engine for ephemeral data").
-   * Move `QueryResult match(Query query, Table table)` to `query-api`.
+   * Move `QueryResult match(Query query, Table table)` out of `Executor` and into `data-system`.
    * Update docs as appropriate.
    * Plan future work like a test fixture (harness?) that defines the functional tests but does not code to a specific implementation.
 In other words, make `QueryEngineTest` into `QueryTest` and use some indirection (does JUnit5 have